prajwalgt/prajwalgt.github.io/_news/announcement_nissan.md

 related_posts: false
 ---

-I will join the Humanoid Team at Nissan Advanced Technology Center as a Robotics Intern this summer.
+I will join Nissan Advanced Technology Center, Silicon Valley as a Robotics Intern focusing on humanoids this summer.